cris-and-aaron/react-api-project/proposal.md

 **Day 1**

 - [ ] A vite project made with react
-- [ ] A color pallet is decide
 - [ ] All components and overall layout complete
-- [ ] A mood board for inspiration is used

 **Day 2**